SAN - OAK

 Planning a trip from San Diego to Oakland?
 KAYAK’s data-powered insights will help you find cheap flights.
 Learn the best time to fly, how early to book your ticket, and other tips to secure great prices.

-How far in advance should I book a flight from San Diego to Oakland?
+How much is a round-trip flight from San Diego to Oakland, California?

 Good to know